nghoa/beeMapBeeWare/docs/week2.md

       - admin gets unique & heavily randomized session-key
       - "centralized component": Admin-Session-Checker for all /routes regarding CRUD operations
 6. **Security misconfiguration**
     - Google application credentials are shared through gitlab.
 Credentials are only transmitted to the host engine, when the CI/CD pipeline through Gitlab is triggered.
-Meaning, all security is handled by Gitlab in this regard
+Meaning, all security is handled by Gitlab in this regard.
 7. Cross-Site Scripting (XSS)
+    - At the time of writing, only locations are saved and they can only be numbers and pplication crashes on invalid input, so it's safe.
     - TODO:
       - Input handling service
         - escape special characters